 - Set out the skin pattern templates on the table/floor alongside a box or basket of your chosen objects (mixed together). - Invite your child over and model how to match the wild animals to their pattern.
 "Look, it's the same pattern.
 They are both stripy." - Ask your child to continue sorting the animals alongside you.
 "You put the grey elephant on the grey paper, well done for matching the colours". - Continue to support your child's understanding of the activity by asking them simple questions.
 "Where does the snake go?"
-"What colour is the tiger?"
-"Can you describe the giraffe?"
+"What colours has got the tiger?"
+"I wonder if you can describe how a giraffe is".